-- What happens with addresses when a crypto “forks”
+- What is a “fork” and what happens with addresses when a crypto “forks”

-- Addresses that store other things, like the “Security Tokens” that we are using for raising funds to expand TradeCloud (ERC20 tokens for what is called an STO … see sto.tradecloud.sg )
+- Addresses that are used to store other things, like the “Security Tokens” that we use to raise funds to expand TradeCloud (ERC20 tokens for what is called an STO … see sto.tradecloud.sg )

 - Most common hacks that have happened, and how these relate to addresses and wallets